Logging Etiquette

 To the contrary, errors are always bad.
 It means something happened that the programmer didn't expect or can't possibly recover from.
 When your HTTP request gets a 500 "internal server error", that's an error.

 Just don't use error!
 That's probably your first instinct, but then you lose the useful quality that all errors are bad.
+A properly written program will have failures, but it shouldn't have errors.

 Watch your word count